ChrisMcKee1/ChatUI/memory-bank/activeContext.md

   - Included additional diagrams for theming, environment config, and other systems
   - Optimized diagrams for dark mode accessibility with proper contrast
 - **Enhanced error handling in the API services:** ✅ Added custom errors, improved messages, handled status codes, implemented timeouts, and enhanced stream processing.
+- **Completed Final Documentation Cleanup & Standardization:** ✨ Ensured all project documentation is consistent, adheres to GFM guidelines, and accurately reflects the current architecture.
+- Initiated review and update process for Storybook stories to align with current components and guidelines.

 ## Decisions & Considerations
 - Using Material UI's responsive utilities like useMediaQuery for consistent breakpoints